websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/defining-environment-variables.md

    While restarting, the service may stop receiving requests for some minutes and behave differently depending on the variable values.
 ```

-Once an environment variable is added to a service, you can change its value or remove the variable at any time from the service's *Environment Variables* tab.
+Once an environment variable is added to a service, you can remove it or change its value at any time from the service's *Environment Variables* tab.

+To remove a variable, click on the *Remove* button ( x ).

-To change a variable's value, follow these steps:
+To change a variable's value, click on the *Show* icon, and enter a new value.

-1. Click on the *Show* icon to view the value of the variable you want to change.

-1. Change the variable's value.

-1. Click on *Save Changes* to restart the service with the updated value.
+Once you have finished removing or changing variables, click on *Save Changes* to restart the service with updated environment variables.

 ![Figure 2: Click on the Show icon to view and edit a variable's value.](./defining-environment-variables/images/02.png)